About Grace Vallo

 It was in my final year of college that I truly caught my dad’s cooking bug and found my own way, recipe testing and creating on weekend nights.
 Tastefully Grace began as a simple way of writing down all of my crazy concoctions and to remember the special moments my family shared in the kitchen growing up.

-My obsession grew more after college when I sat at my cubicle in corporate America, daydreaming about how to make the perfect Panzanella Salad out of the heirlooms I bought at the farm stand that morning on my way to work.
+My obsession grew more after college when I sat at my cubicle in corporate America, daydreaming about how to make the perfect caprese out of the heirlooms I bought at the farm stand that morning on my way to work.
 That’s when I left the corporate world to pursue Tastefully Grace full-time!
+I feel so thankful to be a full-time recipe developer and foodie, doing what I love most every day.
+Each recipe you find here is tested by me, over and over, with videos to guide you every step of the way!

-In the springtime, try my Italian Fennel Orange Salad or Mom’s Homemade Strawberry Preserves.
-In the summer, I’m loving Chipotle Corn Salsa with fresh, sweet corn and Bruschetta Chicken.
-In the fall, don’t forget Pumpkin Bars With Cream Cheese Frosting and Whipped Ricotta With Brown Butter Fried Sage and Honey.
-Wintertime calls for Dad’s Split Pea Soup With Ham and Best Ever Oven Smoked Brisket.
+In the springtime, try my Mom’s Homemade Strawberry Preserves.
+In the summer, I’m loving Corn Salsa with fresh, sweet corn and Bruschetta Chicken.
+In the fall, don’t forget Pumpkin Bars.
+Wintertime calls for Split Pea Soup and Oven Brisket.
 All the seasonal “feels” are here on Tastefully Grace!

 Grace Vallo

-Find more from my New England kitchen on social media: Instagram, Facebook, Pinterest, and YouTube!
+Find more from my seasonal kitchen on social media: Instagram, Facebook, Pinterest, and YouTube!

 Reach Me!